FPtje/GLuaFixer/README.md

 - `lint_syntaxErrors`: Whether syntax errors should be reported.
 This is off by default because [`gluac`](https://github.com/cartman300/gluac) shows nicer syntax errors.
 - `lint_syntaxInconsistencies`: Warn for syntax inconsistencies (using both `&&` and `and`, that kind of stuff)
 - `lint_deprecated`: Warn for deprecated functions.
 These functions are taken from [the GMod wiki](http://wiki.garrysmod.com/page/Category:Deprecated_Functions), don't blame me for the things that are on there.
+- `lint_trailingWhitespace`: Warn for whitespace at the end of a line.
+Your editor should have an option to automatically trim trailing whitespace.
-- `lint_whitespaceStyle`: Warn for shitty whitespace behaviour (e.g. lack of spaces around operators and keywords)
+- `lint_whitespaceStyle`: Warn for bad whitespace behaviour (e.g. lack of spaces around operators and keywords)
 - `lint_beginnerMistakes`: Warn for typical beginner mistakes (using self in non-metafunction, `net.WriteEntity(LocalPlayer())` in a net message, using self.Weapon in a SWEP etc.)
 - `lint_emptyBlocks`: Warn for empty blocks
 - `lint_shadowing`: Warn for variable shadowing
 - `lint_gotos`: Warn for inappropriate gotos (i.e. the ones not used to jump out of a double loop)
 - `lint_goto_identifier`: Warn when `goto` is used as an identifer (e.g. `a = {goto = 1}`).
 This warning exists because `goto` being allowed as identifier is actually a bug.
 You should not be able to use `goto` like that for the same reason you're not allowed to use any other keyword as identifier.
 - `lint_doubleNegations`: Warn for double negations (things like `not (a == b)`)
+- `lint_redundantIfStatements`: Warn for nested if-statements that can be combined with `and`
+- `lint_redundantParentheses`: Warn for unneeded parentheses around expressions.
 - `lint_duplicateTableKeys`: Warn for duplicate table keys (e.g. `{a = 1, a = 2}`)
 - `lint_profanity`: Warn for profanity (bitch, cock, cocks, cunt, dick, dicks, fuck, fucking, goddamnit, knob, knobs, motherfucker, nigger, niggers, niggertits, nipple, shit)
 - `lint_unusedVars`: Warn for variables that are never used